Adams County, Illinois

 - 1993: The Great River Bridge is opened between Quincy and West Quincy

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Adams County, Illinois.
+This timeline provides a concise overview of the key events in the history of Adams County, Illinois.